huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 ## FAQ

-- Can a participant fine-tune models for more than one languages?
+- Can a participant fine-tune models for more than one language?
 Yes!
 A participant can fine-tune models in as many languages she/he likes
 - Can a participant use extra data (apart from the common voice data)?
 Yes!
 All data except the official common voice `test data` can be used for training.